JeetLimbachiya/About-Section/README.md

 Below are my projects:

 1) Image recognition alongwith deployment to AWS using lambda
-2) Face Mask detection using CNN
+2) Face Mask detection using CNN on the cloud
 3) License plate detection using YOLO v3
 4) California House Price Prediction alongwith deployment to AWS using Lambda
 5) Mobility analytics (My final year project of engineering)